androiddevnotes/awesome-android-learning-resources/README.md

 - [Learning RxJava](https://www.packtpub.com/in/programming/learning-rxjava-3-second-edition) - In this book, you'll cover the core fundamentals of reactive programming and learn how to design and implement reactive libraries and applications.

 - [Gradle Recipes for Android](https://www.oreilly.com/library/view/gradle-recipes-for/9781491947272/) - This hands-on guide provides a collection of Gradle recipes to help you quickly and easily accomplish the most common build tasks for your Android apps.
-You'll learn how to customize project layouts, add dependencies, and generate many different versions of your app.

 - [Kotlin for Android Developers](https://antonioleiva.com/kotlin-android-developers-book/) - Kotlin for Android Developers.